Trustee: Local government in the United States

-Bankruptcy trustee
+Trustees in bankruptcy in the United States

 In the United States, when a consumer or business files for bankruptcy all property belonging to the filer becomes property of a newly created entity, the "bankruptcy estate".
 (See 11 U.S.C. § 541.)
 For all bankruptcies (consumer or business) filed under Chapter 7, 12 or 13 of Title 11 of the United States Code (the Bankruptcy Code), a trustee (the "trustee in bankruptcy" or TIB) is appointed by the United States Trustee, an officer of the Department of Justice that is charged with ensuring the integrity of the bankruptcy system and with representatives in each court, to manage the property of the bankruptcy estate, including bringing actions to avoid pre-bankruptcy transfers of property.
 In bankruptcies filed under Chapter 11, the debtor continues to manage the property of the bankruptcy estate, as "debtor in possession", subject to replacement for cause with a trustee.

 Chapter 7 trustees in bankruptcy are chosen by the United States Trustee from a panel, and are known as panel trustees.
 Every judicial district has a permanent Chapter 13 trustee, known as a "standing trustee".
 As cases under Chapter 12 (for family farmers or fishermen) are filed fairly infrequently, the United States Trustee usually makes trustee appointments in such cases on an ad hoc basis.